JoeStrout/fathoms-edge/progress.md

 =======
 I think I've got containers implemented.
 The item list for both player inventory and containers is limited to 10 rows or so, beyond which Bad Things will happen; but I can fix that in version 0.5, which I'm thinking of as the "polish" release.

+Before I call it quits, I'm going to move the various object definitions I've currently got scattered around main.ms and town.ms into commonItems.ms.
+I suppose to satisfy GitHub's silly "popularity" measure, I should really make a separate file for each item, but as most of them are only 3 or 4 lines long, I just can't bring myself to do that yet.

+I'll make a commonMobs.ms file too.
+These two files together will provide a common library of items & monsters for adventure creators to either use as-is, or to calibrate their own creations against.